krishnabhattaram/CS285FinalProject/README.md

 codeMBPO -- Contains the model-based approach (including the distribution shift script)

-Neural-Network-Materials -- Code outlining the SchNet architecture
+Neural-Network-Materials -- Code outlining the GNN architecture

 # Usage
 Use requirements.txt located in codeMBPO to configure required packages using PyPI